iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ```

 _Yup that's right!
 You can enter local commands on the host as long as they are_
 _prefixed with "!".
-NOTE: For security reasons, history entries and oneliners cannot_
+For security reasons, history entries and oneliners cannot_
 _run commands._

 You should see something similar to: